About our Careers and Employabiltiy Team

 - How do I equip myself for assessment centres?

-A limited number of longer guidance interviews are available to students if additional time is needed to follow on from issues arising at drop-in.
+A limited number of longer guidance interviews are available to students if additional time is needed to follow on from issues arising at the session.

 We provide access to both local and national vacancies for both graduate employment and work experience.
 Our resources include: